matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/11 Metrics used for Testing.md

 ## Metrics used for Testing
 * Test Metrics can be collected at the end of any test activity to assess:
-  * Progress against the planned schedule and budget
+  * Progress against the planned schedule & budget
   * Current quality of the test object
   * Adequacy of the test approach
   * Effectiveness of the test activities with respect to the objectives
-* Mainly gathered in Test Monitoring to support Test Control and Test Completion
+* Mainly gathered in Test Monitoring to support Test Control & Test Completion

 ### Common Test Metrics